openthread/spinel-spec/core/detail-properties-core.md

 : The minor version number is used to identify backward-compatible differences between protocol versions.
-A mismatch between the advertised minor version number and the minor version that is supported by the OS **SHOULD NOT** be fatal to the operation of the OS.
+A mismatch between the advertised minor version number and the minor version that is supported by the AP **SHOULD NOT** be fatal to the operation of the AP.

 This document describes major version 4, minor version 3 of this protocol.
 (TODO: UPDATE THIS)